Taste: Wild honey and blooming roses

 Production: The tea makers behind this white begin by sorting the fresh harvest to select the best preserved whole leaves.
 The tea is layered on bamboo mesh to wither naturally for up to 20 hours, depending on ambient conditions.
 It is minimally handled to avoid any breakage, and finished at a low heat.

-Region: The Nilgiri region contain India’s southern-most mountains.
+Region: The Nilgiri region contains India’s southernmost mountains.
 While the district is only slightly larger than Darjeeling, it produces nearly four times as much tea.
 The prolific growth can be attributed to the lush tropical climate that allows for year-round growth.
 Unlike other regions, most of the land is owned by small growers who sell their green leaf to “bought leaf” factories.
 Nigiri teas are generally known to be less bitter and difficult to oversteep.
 They also don’t get cloudy as they steep, which makes them popular for high-end iced tea.

-Growers: Tea Studio is a state of the art processing facility in the Nilgiris, run by Muskan Khanna and jointly owned by several international partners.
+Tea Makers: Tea Studio is a state-of-the-art processing facility in the Nilgiris, run by Muskan Khanna and jointly owned by several international partners.
 Muskan’s father, Indi, has been experimenting with just about every aspect of tea since Muskan was a child--from growing the leaf, to sourcing the equipment, to exporting tea by the container.
 Indi is a fearless self-made tea man, and Muskan inherited her father’s love for tea.
 Her creativity and passion is evident in the teas her team makes--they all incorporate traditional Chinese methods and machines.
-Under Muskan’s leadership, the factory is currently run and operated exclusively by a team of women–rare for the tea industry in any part of the world, let alone India.
-Tea Studio is also an educational space designed to host groups and teach professionals how to make fine whole leaf teas.
+Under Muskan’s leadership, Tea Studio is currently run and operated exclusively by a team of women–rare for the tea industry in any part of the world, let alone India.
+Tea Studio is also an educational space designed to host groups and teach professionals how to make fine whole-leaf teas.
 Read more about Muskan’s Journey.